 Add in the unpredictability of the quality of the luan you’re purchasing (it may break or take 2 or more boards to reach your project’s ideal thickness) and it’s difficult to determine your project’s budget.
 With Kerfkore products, you’re given a standardized, upfront cost – which makes the overall cost of your project easier to plan.

 Another concern that has historically plagued bending luan plywood is whether it can be sustainably sourced.
-At Kerfkore, we offer sustainable alternatives for the core of our products such as Forest Stewardship Council NAUF particleboard.
-The Forest Stewardship Council is an international, non-profit organization dedicated to promoting responsible management of the world’s forests.
+At Kerfkore, we offer sustainable alternatives for the core of our products, such as NAUF Particleboard.

-In addition, most Kerfkore products have low Volatile Organic Compound (VOC) content, are made from reclaimed and recycled materials, contain no formaldehyde, and are available with FSC Certification License #COO8429.
+In addition, most Kerfkore products have low Volatile Organic Compound (VOC) content, are made from reclaimed and recycled materials, and contain no formaldehyde.

 The original Kerfkore product also utilizes our Easy-Splice technique, which allows you to splice together scrap material, which means less waste.